 Inside: Legacies happen as families pass down from generation to generation the things they love and cherish.
 American Jazz Trumpeter, Thaddeus Ford, II, a 6th generation jazz musician from New Orleans understands the significance of legacies because he belongs to one.
 Here’s what this talented trumpeter says about inspiring your children musically and keeping legacies alive.

-Thaddeus Ford II is a six-generation jazz musician.
-His great-great-great grandfather, Narcisse Gabriel, a bass player, came to New Orleans in the mid-1800s from the Dominion Republic.
+Thaddeus Ford II is a six-generation American jazz trumpeter.
+His great-great-great-grandfather, Narcisse Gabriel, a bass player, came to New Orleans in the mid-1800s from the Dominion Republic.
 At the time, the music in New Orleans was a mix of interesting sounds and jazz was still a figment of the imagination, but Narcisse loved and immersed himself into the music community.

 Some say the jazz era began in 1895 when Buddy Bolden started his first band.
 Others say 1917 when Nick LaRocca and his Original Dixieland Jazz Band recorded the first jazz record, “Livery Stable Blues.”

 But one thing is for certain—New Orleans was the birthplace of Jazz and America has never been the same since.
 It’s an energetic, jubilant sound that has reverberated and changed the way we feel, respond, and interpret music.

 Narcisse Gabriel was there when jazz was born; adding his talents and helping it to grow.

 He passed his love of music to his son, Martin Joseph (also known as “Big Manny”) who played accordion and cornet.

 The next four generations of the Gabriel/Ford family musicians looked like this:

 - #3: Martin Manual Gabriel, (also known as “Manny”) played the clarinet

 - #4: Clarence Ford, Sr. (saxophone, clarinet)